Breast Implant Revision Atlanta

 Some of the common reasons women seek revision breast surgery include:

 - Implant Volume/Size: Some patients are unhappy with their breast size following breast augmentation and can undergo revision surgery to correct these concerns.
-With saline implants, Dr. Killingsworth can add or remove saline to adjust breast size and improve symmetry.
+With saline implants, your breast surgeon can add or remove saline to adjust breast size and improve symmetry.
 If you have silicone or gel implants, the volume is long-lasting and a new implant is required.*